 Maximum Contaminant Level Goal (MCLG) - the level of a contaminant in drinking water below which there is no known or expected health risk.
 MCLGs allow for a margin of safety.

-Action Level (AL) - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow ppm - parts per million, or milligrams per liter (mg/L).
+Action Level (AL) - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.

 NTU - Nephelometric Turbidity Units.